antrad/Abuse_1996/README.md

 - home - show help/controls screen
 - back - behaves like the escape key
 - start - behaves like enter key

+## 5. BUILDING THE PROJECT

+Abuse has the following requirements:

+  * SDL2 2.0.3 or above
+  * SDL_mixer 2.0.0 or above
+  * GLee for OpenGL rendering
+  * OpenCV 2.1 for abuse-tool

+Read the BUILDING.md file provided by Xenoveritas to see how to build the projects.
+Do note this version also uses OpenGL(GLee) and OpenCV, so you will need to link to those libraries too.

 ## 6. NOTES